Automated Market Makers for Cross-chain DeFi and Sharded Blockchains: Introduction

-The cross-chain situation is similar to the most efficient sharding model that essentially operates like independent blockchains where transactions are automatically off-loaded across different shards in an ideally way that favors unlimited parallelisation i.e. asynchronous and concurrent execution.
-Although very few blockchain networks comes with such real scalable sharding there is a few such as the Partisia Blockchain\footnote{\url{https://partisiablockchain.gitlab.io/documentation/}}.
+The cross-chain situation is similar to the most efficient sharding model that essentially operates like independent blockchains where transactions are automatically off-loaded across different shards in a way that favors unlimited parallelisation i.e. asynchronous and concurrent execution.
+Although very few blockchain networks comes with such real scalable sharding there is a few, such as the Partisia Blockchain\footnote{\url{https://partisiablockchain.gitlab.io/documentation/}}.
 Examples of other sharded blockchains are Elastico \cite{luu2016secure}, OmniLedger \cite{kokoris2018omniledger}, and RapidChain \cite{zamani2018rapidchain}.
+In such settings, we encounter a similar situation to the above when different liquidity pools are on different shards: We pay for the scalability and the parallelization by not being able to carry out a sequence of swaps associated with pools in various shards atomically.